10 Best Rock Climbing Shoes Tested and Compared

-A: Some options have moisture wicking properties that keep sweat away, as well as reduce odors.
-Wear the shoes only for climbing and store in shoe bag to keep them clean.
+A: Some options have moisture-wicking properties that keep sweat away, as well as reduce odors.
+Wear the shoes only for climbing and store in a shoe bag to keep them clean.
 Wipe the insoles and lining with a damp cloth, and spot clean with rubbing alcohol.
 Be careful of too much water used on leather.

 - How to Choose Rock Climbing Shoes, Outdoor Gear Website, ,